ColombanD/CafSens/README.md

 ## Features

 - **Config-Driven Workflow**: Use YAML files to configure datasets, models, and hyperparameters.
-- **Flexible Dataset Handling**: Supports datasets like MNIST, FashionMNIST, CIFAR10, CIFAR100, and Tiny ImageNet.
+- **Flexible Dataset Handling**: Supports datasets like MNIST, FashionMNIST, CIFAR10 and CIFAR100.
-- **Custom Model Creation**: Use architectures like ResNet18, AlexNet, VGG16, or any model from `torchvision.models`.
+- **Custom Model Creation**: Use architectures like ResNet18, Resnet50, or any model from `torchvision.models`.

 ## Directory Structure